24 Feb 26

 The Camino de Santiago is a unique experience for any pilgrim but for those pilgrims who are taking a spiritual pilgrimage, some years hold more significance.
 These are known as ‘Holy Years’, when many more pilgrims are expected to complete their Camino.
 Find out all you need to know about walking the Camino in a Holy Year…

-The Camino in a Holy Year occurs when the feast of St James (25 July) falls on a Sunday.
-It is the only time that the Door of Mercy (also known as the Porta Santa) is available to enter the cathedral.
-This door is located on the east side of the Santiago de Compostela Cathedral (facing the Quintana Plaza).
-It is normally prevented from public access with wrought iron gates and is opened with a ceremony on 31 December prior to the first day of the Holy Year.
+This is the only time the Door of Mercy (also known as the Porta Santa) is opened for pilgrims to enter the cathedral.
+The door is located on the east side of the Santiago de Compostela Cathedral, facing Quintana Plaza.
+It is normally closed to the public behind wrought iron gates and is opened in a special ceremony on 31 December before the first day of the Holy Year.

 The opening ceremony involves the Archbishop of Santiago de Compostela striking a temporary wall (erected the day before the ceremony) three times with a ceremonial silver hammer.
 When the wall collapses and reveals the door the Archbishop cleanses the area with holy water and olive branches and is the first person to walk through.
 On 13 November at the end of the pilgrim season, the door is sealed until the next holy year with a similar ceremony which replaces the temporary wall and blesses the stones laid with incense.